github-changelog-generator/github-changelog-generator/README.md

 ### GitHub token

-Since GitHub allow to make only 50 requests without authentication it's recommended to run this script with token
+Since GitHub allow to make only 50 requests without authentication it's recommended to run this script with token (`-t, --token` option)

 **You can easily [generate it here](https://github.com/settings/applications)**.